ClickCease

 Can You Evict a Tenant If They Don't Pay Rent?

 On the other hand, all state and municipal governments can impose their own laws for evictions.
-The best thing you can do before sending an eviction notice is to contact an attorney and ask.
+The best thing you can do before sending an eviction notice is to seek legal advice.

 Now, it's critical you keep in mind that there are certain scenarios where a tenant may be legally allowed to withhold rent even if you send an eviction notice.